Joshko-s/bond_effective_interest_rate_calculator/README.md

 # bond_eff_int_rate_calculator
-A python script, that serves as a calculator for the effective interest rate of a bond, determinated by:
+A Python script, that serves as a calculator for the effective interest rate of a bond, determinated by:

 + Price
 + Maturity